tldr-pages/tldr/pages/common/ping.md

 `ping -a {{host}}`

-- Also display a message if no response was received (not working on macOS):
+- Also display a message if no response was received:

 `ping -O {{host}}`